 Some work outside of regular office hours, including evenings and weekends, will be required.
 Flex time schedules will be made to accommodate non-regular work hours.
 All overtime must be approved in advance.

 Valid BC driver’s license and access to a car would be an asset.

 As a condition of hire, a current, clear criminal record check, including vulnerable populations check, and proof of WHMIS training are required.

-Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, language proficiency and experience to the Inter-Cultural Association of Greater Victoria, Attention: HR Manager, via email to .
+Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, experience, language proficiency, and vaccination status to the Inter-Cultural Association of Greater Victoria, Attention: HR Manager, via email to .
 This is an ongoing posting until the position is filled.
-Please quote Competition 2022-05-04 IEYS-GC in the subject line.
+Please quote Competition 2022-05-30-IEYS-YESS in the subject line.

 Please note: This is a unionized position subject to the terms and conditions of our Collective Agreement and of our funding agreements with various funders.
 As per the Collective Agreement, internal applicants will be given consideration with respect to filling the position prior to external candidates being hired.
 This position is open to applicants of all genders.
 This position requires union membership.
 Only short-listed applicants will be contacted.

 Please make sure that you quote job code Comp #2022-05-30-IEYS-YESS in your application and mention that you saw this posting on WorkInNonProfits.ca.

 Please send cover letter and resume in pdf. format via email.

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.